CAD ERP INTEGRATION

 - Part/Component/Assembly data: data’s processed, sent and updated appropriately.

-- Bills Of Materials: your edits of assembly or subassembly automatically update to ensure consistency of CAD and ERP data.
+- Bills Of Materials: your edits of assembly or subassembly automatically update to ensure consistency of Bill of Materials data.

 - Routing instructions: you can manage manufacturing steps whenever you edit a drawing of a component or assembly.
 When done, an updated routing table is sent to the MRP system, and a copy is automatically inserted into the drawing.